QATCH-Technologies/VisQ.AI/CONTRIBUTING.md

 Follow the established pattern in the file being modified.
 Where existing code conflicts with the guidance below, defer to that file's own convention.

-1. **Contextual comments.** Comments explain the *why*, not the *what* - don't restate what the code already says.
+1. **Contextual comments.** Comments explain the *why*, not necessarily *what* a block does.
    Use them for non-obvious constraints, historical bug fixes, or the derivation behind a calibrated value.
 Module docstrings carry a module's historical context.

-2. **Boundary input validation.** Validate at the external boundaries of the system, not inside performance-critical hot paths.
+3. **Boundary input validation.** Validate at the external boundaries of the system, not inside performance-critical hot paths.
 Use the shared checks in [`src/visqai/validation.py`](src/visqai/validation.py) (`require_dataframe`, `require_positive`, ...) for externally-facing functions.
 Do not add validation to internal hot paths like `training/loop.py` or `models/cnp.py`'s forward methods - they run on already-validated data, so the extra overhead buys nothing.

-3. **Constant management.** Constants shared across multiple modules with no algorithm-specific justification belong in [`src/visqai/constants.py`](src/visqai/constants.py).
+4. **Constant management.** Constants shared across multiple modules with no algorithm-specific justification belong in [`src/visqai/constants.py`](src/visqai/constants.py).
 Empirically calibrated, algorithm-specific thresholds stay local to the module that uses them, next to the comment that justifies the value.

-4. **Self-contained evaluation modules.** Each eval suite (parity, LOGO, zero-shot, learning-curve) is self-contained in its own `eval/*_eval.py`, exposing a `run(**kwargs)` function for the core logic and a `main(argv=None)` function as the CLI wrapper.
+5. **Self-contained evaluation modules.** Each eval suite (parity, LOGO, zero-shot, learning-curve) is self-contained in its own `eval/*_eval.py`, exposing a `run(**kwargs)` function for the core logic and a `main(argv=None)` function as the CLI wrapper.
 Only code genuinely shared across evals (metrics, plotting style) lives outside the eval's own file.

-5. **Automated checkpoint naming.** Never hand-pick or hardcode a path for a checkpoint or deployment package.
-Every training run and packaging step writes to an auto-generated `<root>/<date>/<time>/` directory via `visqai.paths.dated_run_dir`; use `visqai.paths.latest_checkpoint_dir` to look up the most recent run.
+6. **Automated checkpoint naming.** Every training run and packaging step writes to an auto-generated `<root>/<date>/<time>/` directory via `visqai.paths.dated_run_dir`; use `visqai.paths.latest_checkpoint_dir` to look up the most recent run.

-6. **No backwards-compatibility shims.** Don't keep legacy re-exports or wrapper shims for moved or renamed code.
-When something is relocated or renamed, update every call site immediately instead of letting compatibility debt accumulate.

-7. **Code quality tools.** CI runs `flake8` (hard-fails on syntax errors/undefined names, warns on everything else) and `pylint --exit-zero` (informational only) against every push;
+7. **Code quality tools.** CI runs `flake8` and `pylint --exit-zero` against every push;
    run `pytest` locally before opening a PR.
 Follow standard PEP 8 conventions (e.g. `is` / `is not` for `None` comparisons), and use the project's `logging` module (`visqai.logging_config.configure_logging` + `logging.getLogger(__name__)`) rather than bare